AmberELEC/website/docs/Menus.md

 # View Options

-Accessed by pression the `Select` button while in a System menu in EmulationStation
+Accessed by pressing the `Select` button while in a System menu in EmulationStation

 **Navigation**
 - Filter Games By Text